trigaten/pyclust/README.md

 brute_cluster_experiments.py performs "brute clustering" on the datasets in the data folder - START BY RUNNING THIS SCRIPT \
 brute_cluster.py - contains the functions needed to perform brute clustering \
-brute_cluster.r - uses mclust to search over clustering methods to find that best BIC and ARI \
+brute_cluster.r - uses mclust to search over clustering methods to find the best BIC and ARI \
 	Note: technically, I let mclust calculate BIC its own way, but I have verified its calculations on several examples \
 data directory - various datasets \
 figures directory - various figures